In the House of my Love

 Drawing its title from a line in poet Ezra Green’s A Poem to the Nationalist Marcher (For the Queer People of Warsaw), In the House of my Love understands ideas of home and belonging to take many shapes—whether as feelings, as relations between people, or as experiences of bodies and places.
 The Brent Biennial 2022 takes place in three cluster locations in the south of the borough —Kilburn, Willesden and Harlesden— and presents 12 artists’ projects, sited in 10 different venues and public spaces, open and free for audiences to visit throughout the summer months.

 Led by Eliel Jones, Curator, in close collaboration with a curatorial committee consisting of artists Adam Farah, Jamila Prowse and Abbas Zahedi, the Brent Biennial 2022 pays homage to the many histories and legacies of migration that have made Brent both the second most ethnically diverse borough in London, and a local authority with one of the highest numbers of first-generation migrants in the country.

 In the House of my Love seeks to honour the long-standing systems of support, safety and hospitality that are currently present in Brent, revisiting other systems that are close to the borough’s past and working together to visualise and conceive ways forward.
-Inaddition to the 12 artists’ project, three additional community-led commissions - with Asian Women’s Resource Centre, SUFRA Foodbank and Kitchen and Young Roots – will extend beyond the exhibition dates and enter the longterm life of Metroland Cultures.
+In addition to the 12 artists’ project, three additional community-led commissions—with Asian Women’s Resource Centre, SUFRA Foodbank and Kitchen and Mosaic LGBT+ Young Persons Trust—will extend beyond the exhibition dates and enter the longterm life of Metroland Cultures.